heritage-happenings/heritage-happenings.github.io/Blog/2025/08/09/2025-08-09-News-Briefs.md

 If you have any further suggestions, please let the editorial committee know about it.

-## Tom: Walking from Heritage on the Marina over to Francisco Park and back, July 2025

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3GvNLyIai3w?si=QGQR8iR_6aQ_omEQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Tom shot a video walking from our house up to Francisco Park.
-The loop went from Heritage up Francisco to Francisco Park, then west on Bay Street to Fort Mason, through Fort Mason past the Commanding General's house, and back to Heritage.
-The video runs about 15 minutes and Tom narrates points of interest.
-Tom's video reminds us of how much live in such a pleasant location.
-Where will Tom explore next time?

-***

 ## How Older People Are Reaping Brain Benefits From New Tech